oochooo/audio/README.md

   1. move the file to Desktop/--output folder--
 * otherwise
   1. skips if the file isnt 'aiff', 'wav', or 'flac'
-  2. converts to 320kbps mp3 and move to Desktop/<output>
+  2. converts to 320kbps mp3 and move to Desktop/--output folder--

 * logs details at Desktop/--output folder-- upon completion